 Second test run

 To demonstrate that more pictures in the train data improves the ability of the ANNs to classify pictures, a second test run was done.
 The results of this run can be found in supplementary 6.
 The structure of these tables is the same as in supplementary 4.
-Some pictures (i.e. 50 out of 124; roughly 40%) were indeed classified better, showing that more training pays of.
+Some pictures (i.e. 50 out of 124; roughly 40%) were indeed classified better, showing that more training data pays of.
 Other pictures (i.e. 30 out of 124; roughly 25%) were classified worse than in the first test run.
-One explanation could be the coincidence during training.
+One explanation could be coincidence during training.
 When you train two networks with the same settings and the same train set, both networks will be different nonetheless.
 The cause of this phenomenon is that during the training the networks create connections.
 These connections will be different every time you train the network.
 To classify a new picture the connections in the network found at that moment are used to give a result.
 This means that different connections can result in a different classification.
 The remaining 44 pictures (roughly 35%) were classified as good as in the first test run.

 Section Barbata

 After the second test, species belonging to section Barbata were still difficult to classify (See tables 12 and 13 in supplementary 6).
-The results do show that many of the pictures of this section were classified better, though (i.e. 25 out of 45; roughly 56%).
+The results do show that many of the pictures of this section were classified better (i.e. 25 out of 45; roughly 56%).
 It is striking that some pictures of species with additional pictures in the train set were classified worse, though, because the assumption is that more pictures in the train set will improve the classification.
 These concerned the species P. argus, P. hennisianum, P. tonsum and P. wardii.
 A possible explanation is the different connections in the ANN’s of the first test run and the second test run.

 Section Brachypetalum